 The limited life of liens

-The second priceless tidbit from the workshop concerned the recorded tax lien.
+The second priceless tidbit from the workshop concerned the life-span of the recorded tax lien.

 The general rule is that the lifespan of the lien matches the 10 year IRS collection statute.
 Once the collection statute runs, the lien is valueless.
 With that in mind, the Notice of Tax Lien includes language that automatically releases the lien on the expected date of the running of the statute.